Want your kids to protect the planet? Teach them these unique ways to care for the environment that the whole family can do!

 4. Instill values of “enough”

-Frugality isn’t just about saving money or pinching pennies—living with “enough” ties in so much to our environment.
+Frugality isn’t only about saving money or pinching pennies—living with “enough” ties in so much to our environment.

 After all, less excess and consumption mean we use just enough resources without being wasteful.
 And it’s not about never buying clothes or patching a hole for the tenth time.
 Instead, you could teach your child the values of: